aem-design/aemdesign-aem-core/README.md

 * [AEM.Design Blog](https://aem.design)
 * [AEM.Design SonarCloud](https://sonarcloud.io/project/issues?id=design.aem%3Aaemdesign-aem-core)

+You will require a latest version of [aemdesign-aem-compose](https://github.com/aem-design/aemdesign-aem-support/releases) that has the base dialogs configuration content.

 ## Sonar Quality Gate

 After completing your commits and before PUSHING please run following command to push your updates to sonar.